abesarah/Pewlett-Hackard-Analysis/README.md

 ### Purpose
 To determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-To created a report of current employees about to reach retirement age
+To created a report of current employees about to reach retirement age.

+###Technologies Used:
+- PostgreSQL
+- CSV

 ### Results
 - Retirement Titles table that includes employees who are born between January 1, 1952 and December 31, 1955.